yellowdog/python-examples/README_CLOUDWIZARD.md

 4. It creates a small range of example Compute Requirement Templates that use the sources above.
 There are two **static waterfall** provisioning strategy examples, one containing all the on-demand sources, the other containing all the spot sources.
 Two equivalent templates are created for the **static split** provisioning strategy.
 All of these templates specify the `t3a.micro` AWS instance type.
 In addition, an example **dynamic** template is created that will be constrained to AWS instances with 4GB of memory or greater, ordered by lowest cost first.
 In all cases, no `Images Id` is specified, so this must be supplied at the time of instance provisioning.
 Each template is given a name such as: `cloudwizard-aws-split-ondemand-t3amicro` or `cloudwizard-aws-dynamic-waterfall-lowestcost`.

 5. The Compute Source Template and Compute Requirement Template definitions are saved in a JSON resource specification file called `cloudwizard-aws-yellowdog-resources.json`.
-This file can be edited (for example, to change the AWS instance types), and used with the Python Examples `yd-create` command for managing YellowDog resources.
+This file can be edited (for example, to change the instance types), and used with the `yd-create` command for to update the resources.

+6. It creates a Namespace configuration, which maps the YellowDog namespace `cloudwizard-aws` into the S3 storage bucket `yellowdog-cloudwizard-<aws_user_id>`.

 ## Cloud Wizard Teardown